Telugua/Using-Hue/README.md

 ![warehouse](/images/Warehouse.PNG)

-- Upload a file in warehouse folder by using uplooad option on the right of the screen.
+- Upload a file in warehouse folder by using upload option on the right of the screen.

 ![Upload](/images/Upload.PNG)